SysBioChalmers/Human-GEM/data/testResults/README.md

 #### YAML round-trip (RAVEN)
 The same round-trip through the RAVEN toolbox. **Gate.**

+#### SBML round-trip
+The model, with its cross-references and SBO terms merged in, is written to SBML, read back and compared with the model it came from (`testSbmlConversion.py`). `model/Human-GEM.xml` is written at release time and read back by nothing else, so a loss in the SBML writer or reader would otherwise reach a release unnoticed.
+Identifiers are compared as sets, because the SBML writer emits an identifier listed twice on one entity only once, and returns a single cross-reference as a string rather than a one-element list. **Gate.**

 #### YAML lint
 `yamllint` over `model/` (line-length rule disabled). **Gate.**